vanHeemstraSystems/creating-azure-solutions/300/100/README.md

 Why first?
 Governance ensures consistency, security, and cost control.
 Without it, you risk chaos when your environment grows.

-1️⃣ Define the Management Hierarchy
+1️⃣ Define the Management Hierarchy<br/>
 	•	Management Groups → Subscriptions → Resource Groups → Resources

-Order & reasoning:
+Order & reasoning:<br/>
 	1. Management Group – Optional at small scale, but essential for enterprises.
 	•	Used to organize subscriptions (e.g., by department, environment, or region).
-	•	Allows you to apply policies, role-based access control (RBAC), and budgeting at a higher level.
+	•	Allows you to apply policies, role-based access control (RBAC), and budgeting at a higher level.<br/>
 	2. Subscription – Logical billing and isolation boundary.
 	•	Typically separate by environment:
 	•	Dev, Test, Prod
 	•	or by department (Finance, IT, R&D)
-	•	You can enforce spending limits, quotas, and role assignments per subscription.
+	•	You can enforce spending limits, quotas, and role assignments per subscription.<br/>
 	3. Resource Group – Logical container for related Azure resources.
 	•	Used to manage lifecycle, permissions, and costs together.
 	•	Example: a single application may have all its resources (VM, database, storage) in one resource group.